arc-language/arc-lang/parser/PACKAGE.md

 	// EnterType is called when entering the type production.
 	EnterType(c *TypeContext)

+	// EnterQualifiedType is called when entering the qualifiedType production.
+	EnterQualifiedType(c *QualifiedTypeContext)

 	// EnterPrimitiveType is called when entering the primitiveType production.
 	EnterPrimitiveType(c *PrimitiveTypeContext)